merveasiler/Geometric-Kernel-Approximation/README.md

 + Install 3rd parties:

 	```
-	vcpkg install boost:x64-windows     <br />
+	vcpkg install boost:x64-windows
-	vcpkg install cgal:x64-windows      <br />
+	vcpkg install cgal:x64-windows
-	vcpkg install eigen3:x64-windows    <br />
+	vcpkg install eigen3:x64-windows
 	```

 <br />

 **>>>> RUN** <br /> <br />
-If your visual studio 2019 (Community) uses the default installation path, which is C:\Program Files\Microsoft Visual Studio\2019\Community\, you can run clean&build&run-sample.bat directly, and the kernel mesh file (.off) for the given star-shaped object will be generated in the folder that you specify in the console after the program runs.
+If your visual studio 2019 (Community) uses the default installation path, which is C:\Program Files\Microsoft Visual Studio\2019\Community\, you can run clean&build&run-sample.bat directly, and the output kernel mesh file (.off) for an input star-shaped mesh will be generated in the folder that you specify in the console after the program runs.

 **>>>> USAGE** <br /> <br />